 OCG, LLC is a wholly-owned nonprofit affiliated entity which was formed under the laws in the State of Minnesota for the purpose of managing risk associated with a gift of the outstanding shares of Tillotson Corporation and subsidiaries.
-On August 8, 2013, the Foundation's Board of Directors accepted a gift of 100% of the outstanding shares of Tillotson Corporation, a multi-national and diverse corporation formerly in the latex and luxury and resort businesses, but now undergoing liquidation of its remaining assets and settlements of its remaining liabilities anticipated to be liquidated in the near future.
-All activity in relation to Tillotson Corporation has been recorded as discontinued operations within the consolidated statement of activities.
+On August 8, 2013, the Foundation's Board of Directors accepted a gift of 100% of the outstanding shares of Tillotson Corporation, a multi-national and diverse corporation formerly in the latex and luxury resort businesses, but now undergoing liquidation of its remaining assets and settlements of its remaining liabilities anticipated to be liquidated in the near future.
+All activity in relation to the operations of Tillotson Corporation has been recorded as discontinued operations within the consolidated statement of activities.

-Given the 100% ownership of the LLC and in turn its ownership of 100% of Tillotson Corporation, the Corporation's assets, liabilities and results of operations have been consolidated within the accompanying 2015 and 2014 financial statements of the Foundation.
+Given the 100% ownership of the LLC and in turn its ownership of 100% of Tillotson Corporation, the Corporation's assets, liabilities and results of operations have been consolidated within the accompanying 2016 and 2015 financial statements of the Foundation.
 The net assets contributed at the date of donation totaled \$11,884,640, based on management's estimates which were supported by independent appraisals and third party valuations.
+In 2016, Tillotson Corporation sold one of their properties.
+In response to the sale, management decreased the associated estimated environmental liabilities by \$2,137,500 and recorded this as a temporarily restricted contribution.
+No amounts were recognized in 2015.
 The gift has been recorded as a temporarily restricted contribution until future contingencies are resolved.